TaylorJadin/jadin.me/content/post/2021/starting-obs-with-streamdeck/index.md

 open -a /Applications/OBS.app --args --startvirtualcam
 ```

 However, typing this on the terminal every time I want to start OBS obviously won’t save me any time.
-There are some things you could do, you could save this in a text file and change the file extension to `.command` which will let you double click to run that command in a terminal window, but that's not very slick either, even though it may be fast.
+There are some things you could do, like save that in a text file and change the file extension to `.command` which will let you double click to run that command in a terminal window, but that's not very slick either, even though it may be fast.
 I wanted to see if I could do this via my Stream Deck.

 My first idea was to make a one-line script or Automator action and then point the Stream Deck to open that script, but I found it can be way simpler than that!
 It turns out the stream deck software has built-in suppot for running a terminal command in the background, it's just not terribly obvious.
 All you need to do is add a new Open action, then paste the terminal command from before in the App/File box.